nextflow-io/training/docs/envsetup/index.md

-# Introduction
+# Environment Setup

-Training on the Nextflow community training portal are optimized for use within our Gitpod environment.
+The training courses offered on the Nextflow community training portal are optimized for use within our Gitpod environment.

 Gitpod offers a virtual machine with everything already set up for you, accessible from your web browser or built into your code editor (e.g., VSCode).